flytegg/twilight/README.md

 > Is Twilight's `repeat` conflicting with Kotlin's `repeat`?
 As an alternative, you can use `repeatingTask`.

-You can chain runnables together using `onComplete` to nicely nest sync/async executions.
+You can chain tasks together using `onComplete` to nicely nest sync/async executions.
 Here's an example:
 ```kotlin
 async {
     println("I am an async BukkitRunnable called Atom")